-6.1602.0620.
+6.02.060.
 Taking up stray animals.

-Any person who finds any animal which has strayed or is running at large upon private property or any other place contrary to the provisions of this title may take possession of and hold the same animal; provided however, that he they shall be obligated to notify the department of public safety of the fact that such animal is in his or her possession within six two (2) hours that such animal is in his or her possession, after securing possession thereof and give full information in regard to the same animal, and surrender the same it to the animal control officer upon demand.
+Any person who finds any animal which has strayed or is running at large may take possession of and hold the animal; provided however, that they notify the department of public safety within two (2) hours that such animal is in his or her possession, give full information in regard to the animal, and surrender it to the animal control officer upon demand.